 Tax Breaks for a Family Household

 Your employer may allow you to make pre-tax contributions to an FSA.
 These funds can be used on qualifying expenses like your nanny’s pay.

 Child and Dependent Care Tax Credit

-When filing your 2021 taxes, you can claim up to $8,000 of qualifying child care expenses (such as your nanny’s pay) for one child or $16,000 for two or more children.
-The maximum percentage of your expenses allowed as a credit for 2021 is 50% (so $4,000 for one child and $8,000 for two or more children).
-The 50% amount begins to phase out if your adjusted gross income is more than $125,000 and completely phases out if your adjusted gross income is more than $438,000.
+When filing your personal tax return, you can claim up to $3,000 of qualifying child care expenses (such as your nanny’s pay) for one child or $6,000 for two or more children.
+While the maximum percentage of your expenses allowed as a credit is 35 percent, most families will receive a 20 percent credit ($600 for one child or $1,200 for two or more children).

 How GTM Payroll Services Makes Nanny Taxes Easy

 As you can see, there is a lot that goes into paying a nanny the right way.
 It’s complex, confusing, and time-consuming.
 And time better spent with your family.